 Skills young people can learn now

 Achieving a university degree no longer automatically means a graduate will get immediate and meaningful employment.
 The youth unemployment rate for graduates is increasing at a greater rate than for those without a tertiary qualification.
-According to the Foundation for Young Australians, it now takes on average 4.7 years for a person to transition from full time education to full time employment.
+According to the Foundation for Young Australians, it now takes on average 4.7 years (PDF) for a person to transition from full time education to full time employment.

 Research from the Foundation for Young Australians found there are four key factors which can accelerate the transition from education to full time work:

 - an education that builds transferable skills such as problem-solving, communication and team work